aneasystone/github-trending/README.md

 ## Java

+* 【2022-12-28】[tronprotocol / java-tron](https://github.com/tronprotocol/java-tron) - Java implementation of the Tron whitepaper
+* 【2022-12-28】[API-Security / APIKit](https://github.com/API-Security/APIKit) - APIKit：Discovery, Scan and Audit APIs Toolkit All In One.
+* 【2022-12-28】[LinShunKang / MyPerf4J](https://github.com/LinShunKang/MyPerf4J) - High performance Java APM.
+Powered by ASM.
+Try it.
+Test it.
+If you feel its better, use it.
+* 【2022-12-28】[ant-media / Ant-Media-Server](https://github.com/ant-media/Ant-Media-Server) - Ant Media Server is a streaming engine software that provides adaptive, ultra low latency streaming by using WebRTC technology with ~0.5 seconds latency.
+Ant Media Server is highly scalable both horizontally and vertically.
+It can run on-premise or on-cloud.
 * 【2022-12-27】[AndroidIDEOfficial / AndroidIDE](https://github.com/AndroidIDEOfficial/AndroidIDE) - AndroidIDE is an IDE for Android to develop full featured Android apps on Android smartphones.
 * 【2022-12-27】[openboard-team / openboard](https://github.com/openboard-team/openboard) -
 * 【2022-12-27】[Minecraft-AMS / Carpet-AMS-Addition](https://github.com/Minecraft-AMS/Carpet-AMS-Addition) - 一个简易的基于Carpet mod的拓展